 Another challenge faced by mobile analytics companies is that critical user data requires proper segmentation to get a "bigger picture" of user behavior on mobile devices.

 Often, improper data segmentation leads to a wrong understanding of user behavior that can turn into a disaster for any business.
 Hence, finding the right mobile analytics tool that measures and analyzes the necessary metrics and KPIs is crucial for making marketing funnels point in the right direction.

 One such highly optimized tool is Appflow.ai.
 It provides mobile analytics tool services that help you manage both the iOS and Android platforms.

-You get entirely segmented and real-time analyzed metrics data like in-app subscriptions, paywall A/B testing, and push notifications in one place.
-Appflow.ai also offers personalized and actionable expert advice to help your business grow in the right direction.
+You get entirely segmented and real-time analyzed metrics data like trials, in-app subscriptions, and doing paywall A/B testing, and sending push notifications in one place.
+Appflow.ai also offers AI-powered suggestions to help your business grow in the right direction.